Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing: System and DMA Response Models

 As shown in the 3D Cartesian coordinate system in Fig.~\ref{fig: DMA_System}, the TX is positioned at the origin, while the RX is located at the point $\p_{\rm RX}\triangleq[x_{\rm RX},y_{\rm RX},z_{\rm RX}]$, facing the TX with an orientation angle $\zeta \in [-0.5\pi,0.5\pi]$ (i.e., the angular range of rotation within which localization remains feasible), which represents its rotation around the $z$-axis.
 Due to the far-field propagation assumption, each SP is modeled as a point source positioned between the TX and RX at the points $\p_g\triangleq[x_g,y_g,z_g]$ $\forall g=1,\ldots,G$.
 These positions constitute the estimation objective of the considered bistatic sensing system, and we make the assumption that each $\p_g$ is linked with a spherical position uncertainty region defined as follows:

 where $u_g$ denotes the radius determining the uncertainty bound.
-It is assumed that $\mathcal{X}_g$ $\forall g$ are available to the bistatic system via a dedicated tracking process~\cite{mendrzik2019enabling}.
-In particular, the mean and covariance of each $g$-th estimated spatial parameter provides the center and spatial extent of the respective $\mathcal{X}_g$.
+It is assumed that $\mathcal{X}_g$ $\forall g$ are available to the bistatic system via a dedicated tracking process~\cite{mendrzik2019enabling}, e.g.: \textit{i}) tracking across sensing epochs (e.g., Kalman/particle filtering) providing a predicted location and covariance \cite{BKC2017}; \textit{ii}) coarse acquisition (e.g., wide-beam scans/codebook sweeps) defining a spatial gate \cite{FCWC2022}; \textit{iii}) external information (e.g., GNSS or network-aided positioning) \cite{CYH25,MGKW2017}; or \textit{iv}) situational-awareness procedures~\cite{mendrzik2019enabling}.
+The radius \(u_g\) captures the quality of this prior information: larger \(u_g\) implies greater uncertainty inducing a more conservative design that trades peak gain for coverage, with the region center and spatial extent determined by the corresponding mean and covariance.

 In addition, the TX steering vector (with a similar definition applying to RX's steering vector) with respect to each $g$-th path is given by $\a_{\rm TX}(\theta_{{\rm a},g},\theta_{{\rm e},g})\triangleq\a_{\rm x}(\theta_{{\rm a},g},\theta_{{\rm e},g})\otimes\a_{\rm y}(\theta_{{\rm a},g},\theta_{{\rm e},g})$, where: